heremaps/here-data-sdk-cpp/README.md

 4. Using the CMake menu provided by the Visual C++ tools for CMake, generate the `.cmake` files, and build the entire project with default options.

 > **Note:** Microsoft Visual Studio uses a default build directory that has a long path name.
 Since dependencies for the SDK are installed within the build directory, it is recommended that you edit the generated `CMakeSettings.json` file and change the build directory path name to a shorter path name.
 This ensures that the maximum length of each path is not greater than 260 characters.
-For details, see the [Naming Files, Paths, and Namespaces](https://docs.microsoft.com/en-us/windows/desktop/fileio/naming-a-file) section of the Windows Dev Center documentation.
+For details, see the <a href="https://docs.microsoft.com/en-us/windows/desktop/fileio/naming-a-file" target="_blank">Naming Files, Paths, and Namespaces</a> section of the Windows Dev Center documentation.

 ### Generate Documentation with Doxygen

-If you want to build documentation from annotated source code, you need to have [Doxygen](http://www.doxygen.nl/) and CMake version 3.9 or later.
+If you want to build documentation from annotated source code, you need to have <a href="http://www.doxygen.nl/" target="_blank">Doxygen</a> and CMake version 3.9 or later.

 To generate Doxygen documentation, set the `OLP_SDK_BUILD_DOC` flag to `ON` when running the CMake configuration: